doktordirk/aurelia-authentication-loopback-sample/README.md

 Currently included is gmail as email provider.
 Other options like sendMail are possible using Loopback components.

 ##### Gmail
-For loopback to send mails vie gmail, you may (certainly) need to [“Allow Less Secure Apps”](https://www.google.com/settings/security/lesssecureapps) in your gmail account.
+For loopback to send mails via gmail, you may (certainly) need to [“Allow Less Secure Apps”](https://www.google.com/settings/security/lesssecureapps) in your gmail account.
 You also may need to [“Allow access to your Google account”](https://accounts.google.com/DisplayUnlockCaptcha).

-Copy `/server/datasources.local.json.bak` to `/server/datasources.local.json` and add gmail username and password.
+Copy `/server/datasources.local.json.template` to `/server/datasources.local.json` and add gmail username and password.

+#### Admin role
+Copy `/server/config.local.json.template` to `/server/config.local.json` and set the admins email and password.

+Currently the admin has nearly unlimited permission.

 ### Optional:
 Install loopback-component-explorer with `npm install loopback-component-explorer --save-dev` to use the loopback api explorer (recommended, free registration needed).